Charles the Gorilla: Offspring

+Later life and death

+On August 15, 2024, a bronze statue of Charles was unveiled outside his home of the zoo's African Rainforest pavilion to commemorate his long life as well as the Toronto Zoo's 50th anniversary.

+On October 29, 2024, Charles died at the age of 52, with his keepers and his daughter, Johari, at his side.
+He had begun to exhibit signs of heart failure the week prior.

 Artwork

-Charles is an accomplished painter.
-Although the group had always been exposed to the visual arts, Charles' niche for the medium sprung up as a result of behavioural enrichment during a turbulent time in the gorilla group's stay at the Toronto Zoo.
-During a period of time between 1990 and 1998, Charles (now a well-sized Silverback male) was not interested in interacting with offspring that were not his own.
+Charles was an accomplished painter.
+Although the group had always been exposed to the visual arts, Charles' niche for the medium sprang up as a result of behavioural enrichment during a turbulent time in the gorilla group's stay at the Toronto Zoo.
+During a period of time between 1990 and 1998, Charles (who grew into a well-sized Silverback male) was not interested in interacting with offspring that were not his own.
 And so in an effort to allow the gorilla group to meet with some of the zoo's other gorilla progeny (i.e., Barney's children), Charles spent a brief period of each day in solitude.
 In an effort to keep Charles contented during these intervals away from his harem, Charles was given access to large sheets of paper and non-toxic coloured paints.
-In an effort to raise funds for a new gorilla exhibit at the Toronto Zoo, some of these works were exhibited and sold at a private art gallery and were sold for $400 to $800 each which raised over $37,000.00 for the Toronto Zoo.
+In an effort to raise funds for a new gorilla exhibit at the Toronto Zoo, some of these works were exhibited and sold at a private art gallery and were sold for $400 to $800 each which raised over $37,000 for the Toronto Zoo.